Visit the Potsdamer Platz website in English.

-With stormwater and ecological features designed by Studio Dreiseitl (now Ramboll Studio Dreiseitl) from 1997-1998, the water sensitive urban design, building-integrated water recycling systems and industrial regeneration have come to represent an iconic symbol of designing “Green and Blue” urban waterscapes using rainwater where it falls.
+With stormwater and ecological features designed by the team under the leadership of Herbert Dreiseitl (DREISEITLconsulting, Ramboll Studio Dreiseitl, Atelier Dreiseitl) from 1997-1998, the water-sensitive urban design, building-integrated water recycling systems, and industrial regeneration have come to represent an iconic symbol of designing “Blue and Green” urban waterscapes using rainwater where it falls.
 This includes Potsdamer Platz’s 30,000 m2 or about 323,000 square feet of greenroofs.

 “East meets West – the Potsdamer Platz is a place of healing old divides.” ~ Dreiseitl

-In all, the Potsdamer Platz manages an estimated 23,000 m3 /yr of potable water and its cooling capacity reduces summer temperatures by approximately 2 degrees C resulting in energy savings (Landscape Architects Network, 2015).
+In all, the Potsdamer Platz manages an estimated 23,000 m3 /yr of potable water, has a combined stormwater storage of 13,500 m3, and its cooling capacity reduces summer temperatures by approximately 2 degrees C resulting in energy savings (Landscape Architects Network, 2015).